aschaeffer/rust-ecs-ui/README.md

 - [x] Allow multiple Flows in multiple tabs
 - [x] Flow: Render non-obtrusive border around the diagram canvas
+- [x] Synchronize Flow Data Structure with created/removed entities and connectors
+- [x] Export Flow to JSON
+- [x] Import Flow from Local JSON-File
+- [ ] Render: Virtual Flow Start Node
+- [ ] Render: Virtual Flow End Node
 - [ ] Fetch Flow from GraphQL

+#### Sub-Flows

-- [ ] Special Rendering of Entity Instance of Type "Flow": Use the properties from the instance (not the type - bc there is no type)
+- [ ] Flow: Render Entity Instance of Type "flow"
+  - [ ] Use the properties from the instance (not from the type - bc there is no type)
-- [x] Synchronize Flow Data Structure with created/removed entities and connectors
-- [ ] Export Flow to JSON
-- [ ] Virtual Flow Start Node
+- [ ] Flow: Interaction: Double-Click: Open / Focus Flow
-- [ ] Virtual Flow End Node
+- [ ] ContextPad: Icon for Jump Into Flow

 #### Entities